 We are offering a 7-week paid hands-on learning program for High School Students from Nicholtown.
 We will begin June 20th and end with a graduation celebration on August 5th.
 This program will be held in-person from 8:30AM until 12:30PM Monday- Friday.
 The Fellows will learn about all of the areas on sustainability from local experts.
 Some longer day field trips may be offered.
 Please contact Michelle.Desmarais@

-Work & Learn in the Garden
+Work and Learn in the Garden

 We believe that sustainability starts with the purposeful inclusion of all people in solidarity and mutuality.
 Inclusion is essential to building just relationships among ourselves as we shape our collective future.
 This may require slowing things down to allow space for civil dialogue, but this is vital to cultivating a just and equitable society that is resilient and enduring.

 We believe in the power of faith to catalyze people to make changes for the common good.
 Because of this, we work as an interfaith organization.
 We celebrate and embrace all faiths and non-faiths that center on love and compassion for others.

 All of our work is in an effort to care for people and the planet.
 We understand the urgency to address the challenges that face us.
 Therefore, we are committed to taking bold action and sustained effort every day to accomplish our mission with the knowledge that lives are on the line.

 Committing to Integrity & Truth